Drinks industry calls for tax freeze

-Retailers, suppliers and industry bodies are pleading with the Australian Tax Office not to raise the excise duty rates for alcohol next week.
+Retailers, suppliers and industry bodies are pleading with the Australian Tax Office not to raise the excise duty rates for alcohol this week.

 Excise duty rates for alcohol are raised twice a year, in line with the consumer price index (CPI).
 Generally, indexation occurs on 1 February and 1 August.